Chelsea Bankruptcy Lawyers & Bankruptcy Attorney

-Filing for Bankruptcy in Chelsea
+Bankruptcy Attorneys in Chelsea

 After setting up the initial consultation with our Chelsea bankruptcy lawyer over the phone or in person in our Birmingham office, you will receive a questionnaire to fill out and bring with you to the appointment.
 Should you opt for a phone consultation, one of our Chelsea bankruptcy attorneys will call you back the same day in most cases to quickly review your financial situation.
 Sometimes, it is necessary to meet in person after the phone consultation.
 If this is the case, then we can set up a meeting in the nearest office to you.
-Our Birmingham office is just a few miles down Highway 280 from the City of Chelsea.
-It is next to Lee Branch Shopping Center just down the highway from the town of Chelsea.

 Some specific documentation will be needed to file your bankruptcy, which can vary depending on your specific situation.
 For example, we will need such things as your last two years tax returns, your last six (6) months of income information (usually in the form of your pay stubs), and a list of your creditors will almost always be needed.
 After reviewing your situation and narrowing down what type of bankruptcy options are right for you, if any, then we can discuss moving forward with your filing.
 If you live in Chelsea or the surrounding areas of Helena, Pelham, Alabaster, Calera, Vincent, Montevallo, or Columbiana, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Southern Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Chelsea then your bankruptcy hearing will be in downtown Birmingham.